Marlins vs. Royals Player Props Betting Odds

 Arraez Stats

-- Arraez has 14 doubles, a triple, a home run, 19 walks and 27 RBI (80 total hits).
-He has swiped one base.
+- Arraez has 83 hits with 15 doubles, a triple, a home run, 19 walks and 29 RBI.
+He's also stolen one base.

-- Arraez will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .556 with three doubles, two walks and seven RBI.
+- Arraez hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .579 with four doubles, a walk and nine RBI.

 Arraez Recent Games